DevOps-Mortals/DevOpsWiki/docs/orchestration/kubernetes.md

 kind: Service
 apiVersion: v1
 metadata:
-  name: myapp-svc
+  name: pyapp
+  namespace: default
 spec:

-  # Default
-  type: ClusterIP
+  type: NodePort
   selector:
-    app: myapp
+    app: pyapp
   ports:

-      # your choice
-    - name: cont1
+    - name: http # Name can be anything

-      # Is being mapped to the Load Balancer IP
-      port: 80
+      port: 80 # Port used with ClusterIP to access, Mandatory!

-      # Port of the app inside the container
+      targetPort: 3000 # Port of the app in the container
-      targetPort: 3000
-    - name: cont2
-      port: 81
-      targetPort: 80
+      nodePort: 30001 # Published port on every VM, if not mentioned, it is generated automatically
 ```

 ### NodePort